k1r0s/preact-bind-group/README.md

 #### What

-`<BindGroup />` its a event wrapper for preact (soon react) to centralize and simplify events management and state binding
+`<BindGroup />` its a event wrapper for preact (soon react) to centralize and simplify events management and state binding.

 #### Why